sofyan-rs/sofyan-rs/README.md

 # Hi there 👋, I'm Sofyan

-I am student at electronic engineering who like to learn about web dev.
+I am student at electronic engineering who like to learn about electronic, web development, IoT, and other stuff.

 ### Tools :
 <p>